vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Use sliced scrolls sorted on `_doc`

 [Scrolls](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html)
-are the vehicle that Elasticsearch lets you scan its entire dataset for large reads.
+are the vehicle that Elasticsearch provides allowing you to scan its entire dataset for large reads.
 They are functionally (and surprisingly, internally too) pretty much similar to [RDBMS cursors](https://en.wikipedia.org/wiki/Cursor_(databases)).
 Though most people don't get them right in their first attempt.
 Here are some